Fluctuating Non-linear Non-equilibrium System in Terms of Nambu Thermodynamics: Derivation of the general Form for Nambu non-equilibrium thermodynamics

 Next, we discuss a possibility that in such a non-linear system, the system does not move toward the equilibrium, but rather, approaches a ``cyclic system'' (denoted by $\Omega_{\mathrm{cycle}}$) in the Nambu non-equilibrium thermodynamics.

 We will explain this in the following.

 In the Nambu non-equilibrium thermodynamics, the general non-linear response can be described by

 The second term in the right-hand side of the above equation has a complicated expression with the multiple product of $\partial S/ \partial x^{a}$, but is nothing but a vector field.
 As was discussed in Section 2, we know that any vector field can be expressed in terms of the Nambu non-equilibrium thermodynamics.
+This naive understanding is not rigorously correct, but we are allowed to consider it valid in the normal cases.
 Therefore, we can find $\{H'_1, \cdot, H'_{N-1} \}$ and a new entropy $S^C$, and obtain the following expression:

 Thus, we have

 Looking at the first and second terms in the above right-hand side, each satisfies the incompressibility condition, so that the sum of them also satisfies the condition.
 Thus, we can find the third set of Hamiltonians $\{ H^C_{1}, H^C_{2}, \cdots, H^C_{N-1} \}$, which yields the following general expression, even in the case far from equilibrium,